70s

 Flóra Barkóczi

-… post-1960s avant garde art in Hungary, primarily including conceptual photography of the 1960-70s, media art of the 1980-90s, Internet-based art and Internet culture of the 1990s and contemporary photo-based art practices.
+… the post-1960s avant garde art in Hungary, primarily including conceptual photography of the 1960-70s, media art of the 1980-90s, Internet-based art and Internet culture of the 1990s and contemporary photo-based art practices.
 She is currently on maternity leave.
 List of publications Publications

 Added to cart!